basho-labs/little_riak_book/en/04-operators.md

                {ring_creation_size, 8},
 ```

-In this example, I have a total of four Riak nodes running on `A@10.0.1.1`,
+In this example, I have a total of 4 Riak nodes running on `A@10.0.1.1`,
-`B@10.0.1.2`, `C@10.0.1.3`, and `D@10.0.1.4`.
+`B@10.0.1.2`, `C@10.0.1.3`, and `D@10.0.1.4`, each with two partitions (and thus vnodes)

-The following is Erlang, the language Riak was written in.
-Riak has the amazing, and probably
-dangerous, `attach` command that attaches an Erlang console to a live Riak node, loaded with
+Riak has the amazing, and dangerous, `attach` command that attaches an Erlang console to a live Riak
-all of the Riak modules.
-So here we're getting a copy of the Ring from the locally running node.
+node, with access to all of the Riak modules.

 The `riak_core_ring:chash(Ring)` function extracts the total count of partitions (8), with an array
 of numbers representing the start of the partition, some fraction of the 2^160 number, and the node